fboucquez/symbol-bootstrap/docs/config.md

                                             configuration files like certificates or nemesis block. "current" means the current user.

+  --logger=logger                           [default: ConsoleLog,File] The loggers the command will use.
+Options are:
+                                            Console,ConsoleLog,File,Silent.
+Use ',' to select multiple loggers.

   --noPassword                              When provided, Bootstrap will not use a password, so private keys will be
                                             stored in plain text.
 Use with caution.